raspberrypi/documentation/configuration/raspi-config.md

 Enable/disable remote command line access to your Pi using SSH.

 SSH allows you to remotely access the command line of the Raspberry Pi from another computer.
-Disabling this ensures the SSH service does not start on boot, freeing up processing resources.
+SSH is disabled by default.
 Read more about using SSH on the [SSH documentation page](../remote-access/ssh/README.md).
-Note that SSH is enabled by default.
-If connecting your Pi directly to a public network, you should disable SSH unless you have set up secure passwords for all users.
+If connecting your Pi directly to a public network, you should not enable SSH unless you have set up secure passwords for all users.

 <a name="device-tree"></a>
 #### Device Tree